 Exposure limits can be defined by a regulation identified as a Permissible Exposure Limit (PEL) or by a guideline.
-PELs are listed in the Washington Administrative Code (WAC) at WAC 296-841-20025, which can be found at https://app.leg.wa.gov/wac/default.aspx?cite=296-841-20025.
+PELs are listed in the Washington Administrative Code (WAC) at WAC 296-841-20025.
 Some chemical-specific regulations set a limit called an Action Level (AL) in addition to the PEL.
 If an AL is exceeded, continuing actions must be taken to make sure the levels do not exceed the PEL.